muniza/gsoc_2014/kernel/get_user_pages_example/Readme.txt

 You need to create a device file to talk to the char device.
-In the userspace dir mknod simpleuser c 42 make
+In the userspace dir sudo mknod simpleuser c 42 0 make

-Then run as root
+Then run
-./userspace simpleuser
+sudo ./userspace simpleuser

 Check the kernel messages for page addr tail /var/log/syslog